irmen/prog8/docs/source/programming.rst

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.

 .. attention::
-    The value of the loop variable or register after executing the loop *is undefined*.
+    The value of the loop variable after executing the loop *is undefined*.
 Don't use it immediately after the loop without first assigning a new value to it!
     (this is an optimization issue to avoid having to deal with mostly useless post-loop logic to adjust the loop variable's value)